tehtipsy/local-bot-mongo/README.md

 3. Run your application container on the same network:
  `docker run -d --name my-app --network my-network my-app-image`

-4. Use mongodb-container as the hostname:
+4. Use mongodb-container as the hostname when running the app:
    `mongodb://mongodb-container:27017`

-6. Use the url to connect when running the app!

 #### Additional connection types for reviewing data: